 Theatre Royal Haymarket houses 888 seats that are spread across 4 levels including 357 seats in the stalls, 215 seats in the royal circle, 186 seats in the upper circle and 131 seats in the gallery.
-The seats are mostly comfortable and offer a generally good view of the stage.
 Let’s look at each of these section in detail to give you a better idea of how exactly the seats are placed and organized.

 Navigating the Theatre Royal Haymarket Seating Plan

 Starting from £17.4

 Theatre Royal Haymarket - Recommended Seats

 Stalls/Royal Circle: The seats located at the end of the rows in the royal circle and stalls offer great value for money.
 Seats 1-4 in rows D to F are some of the most economical choices.

 • Best views of the stage

 We would recommend you to sit as close to the centre as possible for the best possible views.

 Theater Royal Haymarket Stalls

 The stalls seating section is the closest to the stage and offers a great look at the stage.
 The section has a total of twenty rows starting from A and ending with X. The seats in those fall in the range of 1 to 22 moving from right to left, but since each row is of varying length, the number of seats in each row also vary.
 Since the overhang for the royal circle only starts at row V of the stalls, only the last two rows W and X are really affected when it comes to the view offered.
 Another thing to note is that due to the narrowing of the auditorium towards the stage, the outermost seats in row H and beyond are slightly affected.
 The stalls section also houses four box seats with 9 seats in total.